-We take a close look at 5 of the leading DAW controllers.
+We take a close look at 5 of the leading DAW control surfaces.
 Find out how they perform, and which we recommend in each budget category.

 Mixing at home is great until you realize just how limiting a computer and mouse can really be.

-That’s where a DAW controller takes things to the next level of speed and convenience.
+That's where a DAW mix controller takes things to the next level of speed and convenience.

 Record and mix just like the pros do, and see your workflow streamlined like never before.

 In today's article we review the best DAW controllers for every budget.